Metastatic Breast Cancer: Types, First Symptoms, And Treatment Options

 Lymphedema

 Lymphedema is a disease in which people suffer from tissue swelling caused by an accumulation of protein-rich fluid in the body.
-Patients under the treatment of metastatic breast cancer may be face lymphedema and its related disorders.
+Patients under the treatment of metastatic breast cancer may face lymphedema and its related disorders.

 Clinical Trials